98teg/JSONConfigFile/doc/files/JSON-CONFIG-PROCESSOR.md

 ## Usage

 This plugin uses processors as a way to allow the user to execute any custom code during the JSON validation process, in case the functionality provided by this framework is not enough.
 This page would explain how to use them.
-But first, let's discuss some behaviour of the validation process.
+But first, let's discuss some behavior of the validation process.

 Each property execute the validation process in three phases:

-1. **Preprocess:** The user determines this phase behaviour.
+1. **Preprocess:** The user determines this phase behavior.
 However, it can not modify the input data.
 2. **Type validation:** This phase executes all the validation tests that we have been discussing in other parts of this documentation.
-3. **Postprocess:** The user determines this phase behaviour.
+3. **Postprocess:** The user determines this phase behavior.
 This phase can modify the input data.

 Whenever an error arises in any of these phases, the process would not execute the following ones.
 On the other hand, raising warnings would not stop the validation process.